HuttleyLab/DiverseSeq/paper/paper.md

 ## recovery of representatives from synthetic knowns

-## statistical correspondence to tree-based distances
+## Testing a hypothesis about the relationship with tree-based sampling

 For homologous DNA sequences, increasing the amount of elapsed time since they shared a common ancestor increases their genetic distance.
 We also expect that the JSD between two sequences will increase proportional to the amount of time since they last shared a common ancestor.
 These lead to the expectation that there should be a relationship between genetic distance and JSD.
 This in turn leads us to formulate the following hypothesis for a divergent set with $N$ sequences.
-If JSD is uninformative, then the set of sequences chosen by `divergent` will be a random collection of size $N$.
-Under the alternate hypothesis, the minimum genetic distance between sequences chosen by `divergent` will be larger than the minimum between $N$ sequences chosen at random.
+If JSD is uninformative, then the set of sequences chosen by `divergent` will be no better than a randomly selected set of size $N$.
+Under the alternate hypothesis, we expect the minimum genetic distance between the sequences chosen by `divergent` will be larger than that between a randomly selected set of $N$ sequences.

 ## compute time and memory